 All fees anywhere stated are inclusive of 20% VAT.

 2. Foal Identification.
-A Foal Identification For, DNA kit and Arab Horse Society uniquely numbered microchip will be sent to you.
+A Foal Identification Form, DNA kit and Arab Horse Society uniquely numbered microchip will be sent to you.
 The foal must be identified on the mare, have markings completed, mane/tail hair for DNA pulled and be microchipped by your Veterinary Surgeon.
 It is the responsibility of all breeders to ensure that their foals are microchipped to comply with DEFRA legislation.

 Return the completed Foal Identification Form, DNA bag and any spare microchip bar code stickers (having kept one for your records) to Agriculture House as soon as possible.
-NB: It takes at least 6/8 weeks for the registration to be completed.

 All foals must have a passport before 31st December in the year of birth and may not be sold without a passport except as a foal at foot with their dam.
 A horse may only have one passport.
 If a passport has been issued by another recognised breed society and the horse is also eligible for registration by the AHS, the AHS will over stamp the original passport as part of the registration process.
 If the accuracy of the pedigree needs checking, owners may be asked to obtain a photocopy of the Covering Certificates/Breed papers from the Passport Issuing Organisation.
 The AHS reserve the right to decide whether to issue a Passport or Registration Certificate or to require further parentage testing.